-After the satisfaction of all conditions precedent under the share purchase agreement with Arlington Mariveles Netherlands Holding BV on May 2, 2019, the Company completed its acquisition of a 49% voting stake and a 60% economic stake in AA Thermal, Inc., AC Energy's thermal platform in the Philippines.
-The Philippine Competition Commission approved the transaction in February 28, 2019.
+After the satisfaction of all conditions precedent under said share purchase agreement on May 2, 2019, the Company completed its acquisition of interest in AA Thermal, Inc. The Philippine Competition Commission approved the transaction in February 28, 2019.
 The transaction was valued at USD 572.9million, after adjustments.